cloudberrydb/cloudberrydb-site/docs/create-and-manage-tables.md

 - The columns of the table and their associated data types.
 See [Choose column data types](#choose-column-data-types).
 - Any table or column constraints to limit the data that a column or table can contain.
 See [Setting table and column constraints](#set-table-and-column-constraints).
 - The distribution policy of the table, which determines how Cloudberry Database divides data across the segments.
-See [Choosing the table distribution policy](#choose-column-data-types).
 - The way the table is stored on disk.
 - The table partitioning strategy for large tables.